How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 The Tokyo Broadcasting System also has a home website housing a wide variety of video content.

-You can check out clips and recordings of all kinds of programs, including news, game shows, sports, anime and more.
+You can check out clips and recordings of all kinds of programs such as news, dramas, sports, anime and more.

 The “TBS Free” section is where you can access some previously broadcasted programs and episodes, although they only remain on the site for a few days.
 There’s also an app version of this service available for iOS and Android.